gogamarra/Automated-ELK-Stack/README.md

 # Automated ELK Stack Deployment
-In this portfolio project, I implement a cloud monitoring system by configuring an ELK stack server and target servers within an a Virtual Network.
-The network was created previously in another portfolio project.
+In this portfolio project, I implement a cloud monitoring system in a virtual network by configuring an ELK stack server to receive data from protected virtiual machines serving as webservers.
+The targeted network was created previously in another portfolio project.

 The skills and knowledge demonstrated:
 - Deploying containers using ANSIBLE and DOCKER technology